 - Free use of Lund Recreation Center

 We welcome applications from both master’s and doctoral level students in counseling, family therapy and psychology programs.
 Candidates are expected to have basic interviewing and case conceptualization skills and priority is given to those with more extensive training or life experience that is relevant to working with a university student population.
-Prospective applicants should submit, by January 15th with, a letter of interest, resume, and three references to:
+Prospective applicants should submit, by January 20th, a letter of interest, resume, and three references via mail or email to: